-Beginning with the 2021 crop, deliveries containing doubles percentages in excess of 9.99% will be assessed a deduction.
-This new policy recognizes the impact of higher manufacturing costs and the reduced value of deliveries containing excessive double kernels.
+Deliveries containing doubles percentages in excess of 9.99% will be assessed a deduction.
+This new policy, as of the 2021 crop year, recognizes the impact of higher manufacturing costs and the reduced value of deliveries containing excessive double kernels.